top of page

 Trotzdem (nevertheless)

 "Trotzdem" is used in the main clause to express a contrast to a previously stated idea or an unexpected result.
-It is often placed at the beginning of the sentence.
-The verb remains in position two.
+It is often placed at the beginning of the sentence and the verb stays in position 2.

 Example:

 Ich war müde.
 Trotzdem habe ich weitergearbeitet.
 (I was tired.
-Nevertheless, I continued working.) (main clause + main clause)
+Nevertheless, I continued working.) (connected main clauses)

 Quick Tip: Use "obwohl" to state a contrast and use a subordinate clause.
-Use "trotzdem" to express a contradiction or surprising result in the main clause.
+Use ‘trotzdem’ for a surprising result in the main clause.

 Learn more